| Update

 Aviation activities.
 It has also been foremost in identifying the need for more research

 into the relationship between local authority planning and General Aviation.
+Whether involving a 'change of use' or

 'development', more often than not, an airfield planning application will be rejected at